tomasbjerre/kubernetes/README.md

-These are some notes on Kubernetes.
+# Kubernetes

+This is the result of me fiddling with Kubernetes, ArgoCD, Helm Tekton...

-# Setup Minikube
+## Setup Minikube

 _Will make Kubernetes available on localhost._

 There is an excelent guide here: https://minikube.sigs.k8s.io/docs/start/

-# ArgoCD
+## Setup ArgoCD

 _Will detect changes in Git and apply those changes to Kubernetes._